 As with most Frankfurter law clerks, Coleman attended meals at the Frankfurter home and become close to Marion Frankfurter, to whom he referred as a "second mother."
 In the early months of Coleman's clerkship, Mrs. Frankfurter took on the role of writing tutor.
 Justice Frankfurter originally felt that Coleman's writing skills were not on par with Richardson's, so Coleman started getting up at six o'clock in the morning to meet with Mrs. Frankfurter for writing tutorials prior to the start of his twelve-hour workday.
 Comments Coleman: "That lasted about two weeks, until she called Justice Frankfurter and told him 'he writes better than you."
+48

 While Coleman found a welcoming home within Justice Frankfurter's Chambers, it is instructive to remember the political and social climate in which he clerked.
-Not only was Coleman the first black law clerk at the Supreme Court (and most likely the first minority law clerk in the entire federal and state court system), but he was a member of a federal judiciary that had never had a minority as an Article III judge and of a profession that firmly closed its doors to minority lawyers.
+Not only was Coleman the first black law clerk at the Supreme Court (and most likely the first minority law clerk in the entire federal and state court system), but he was a member of a federal judiciary that had never had a minority as an Article III judge49 and of a profession that firmly closed its doors to minority lawyers.50 still held sway over the District of Columbia.

-Moreover, the marble walls of the Supreme Court could not shelter Coleman from the forces of bigotry and segregation that still held sway over the District of Columbia.
 In the 1940s, almost 200,000 blacks lived in the District, but they were carefully segregated from the approximately 500,000 white citizens in every aspect of daily life.
 The two races lived in separate neighborhoods, attended separate schools, played in separate parks, and swam in separate pools.
 The vast majority of restaurants, theaters, hotels, dance halls, skating rinks, and bowling alleys completely denied blacks entry, and even some hospitals refused treatment to blacks.
 The only places where blacks and whites freely mixed were on the District's buses and trolleys, in its federal buildings and their cafeterias, and at Union Station.51